top of page

 4-VA at Mason Collaborative Research Grant PI Hanley Co-PIs Luther & John Swaddle William and Mary.
 Coordinated outreach across Virginia Universities and behavioral experiments to invent novel technology that reduces avian window collision mortality $19,700.
 2022 - 2024

-4VA: Species richness resiience to habitat fragmentation and restoration in tropical rainforest with a remote acoustic and camera network to sample biodiversity.
+4VA: Species richness resilience to habitat fragmentation and restoration in tropical rainforest with a remote acoustic and camera network to sample biodiversity.
 David Luther $19,680.
 2019 - 2022

 NSF: Linking remote animal detection and movement data with macrosystem environmental datasets and networks.
 David Luther, Bill McShea, Gil Bohrer. $ 47,604.
 2018 - 2019